arfc/transition-scenarios/README.md

 =================================

 Cycamore reactor input and its in_commod and out_commod recipies are produced from the 'US_Fleet.txt' file and 'vision_recipes.xls' file.
-This also serves as an example of xml inclusion within an xml file using xinclude.
-Xinclude will need to be processed by an xml parser such as the xml_parser.py script in the repository.

 Usage:
 1. python recipe_generator.py [InputData] [TemplateFile]
-2. ~~python xml_parser.py~~ (This is only for demonstrating xml inclusion)

 Example (Natively available on Ubuntu):

     python recipe_generator.py fleetcomp/US_Fleet.txt templates/template.xml
-    ~~python xml_parser.py~~ (This is only for demonstrating xml inclusion)

 How to include xml files within an xml file
 ===========================================